 - Signposting and, where appropriate, waymarking of footpaths, bridleways and byways

-- Administering the law concerning Rights of Way and, in particular, ensuring that the public can use them
+- Upholding the law concerning rights of way and making sure the public can use them

 - Making grants to farmers or landowners of at least a quarter of the cost of maintaining approved stiles and bridle gates

-- The updating and continuous review of Public Rights of Way on the definitive map and statement.
-This map may be inspected at the Town Hall or at the Central Library.
-Copies are supplied to Parish Councils
+- The updating and continuous review of public rights of way on the definitive map and statement.
+This map may be viewed at the Town Hall or at the central library.
+Copies are supplied to parish councils

 - Maintaining and controlling natural vegetation on the surface of footpaths and bridleways.
 In practice, few field paths receive routine maintenance and walkers should be prepared to use boots or appropriate footwear

 - Know where public rights of way cross their land, and maintain stiles and bridle gates in good order.